ArtNaon/ArtNaon-CC/README.md

 - **Google Cloud Platform**:

-    Google Cloud Platform was used for billing management, storage and database management, application and model deployment
+    Google Cloud Platform was used for billing management, storage and database management, application and model deployment.

 - **Postman**:

-    We used Postman in order to test and ensure that the APIs works as intended
+    We used Postman in order to test and ensure that the APIs works as intended.

 - **Git/Github**: